Agenda

 4:00 PM – 5:00 PM

-The Open Forum sessions provide an opportunity for open discussion on current issues, trends and practices.
+The Open Forum session provides an opportunity for open discussion on current issues, trends and best practices.

 5:00 PM – 5:30 PM